-The PCPSA has completed the required Lead Service Line Inventory and submitted the results to the Virginia Department of Health Office of Drinking Water.
-Based on customer self-identification, historical records and field investigation, we have determined that there was no lead, galvanized requiring replacement, or lines with unknown materials in the system.
+PCPSA has completed the required Lead Service Line Inventory and submitted the results to the Virginia Department of Health Office of Drinking Water.
+Based on customer self-identification, historical records and field investigation, we have determined that there are 1188 lines with Unknown materials in the system.
+These will be included in our replacement plan.
 We thank you for your help and cooperation.
 The hard copy full inventory is available at the PCPSA offices.